Martchus/syncthingtray/README.md

 [qtutilities](https://github.com/Martchus/qtutilities) and
 [qtforkawesome](https://github.com/Martchus/qtforkawesome) and is built the same way as these libraries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).

-For building this straight, see the section below.
+To avoid building c++utilities/qtutilities/qtforkawesome separately, follow the instructions under "Building this straight".
 There's also documentation about [various build variables](https://github.com/Martchus/cpp-utilities/blob/master/doc/buildvariables.md) which can be passed to CMake to influence the build.